 Historically the Government has been forced to continue the subsidies provided to the electricity sector to cover costs arising from increases in fuel prices that are not transferred to end users due to tariff structure and operational deficiencies of the sector.
-In 2012, subsidies were US\$933.0 million, representing a 7.5% increase when compared to 2011.
 In 2013, subsidies were US\$1,328.6 million, representing a 42.4% increase compared to 2012.
 In 2014, subsidies were US\$798.1 million, representing a 40.0% decrease compared to 2013.
 In 2015, subsidies were US\$671.7 million, representing a 15.8% decrease compared to 2014.
 In 2016, subsidies were US\$452.2 million, representing a 32.7% decrease compared to 2015.
+In 2017, subsidies were US\$309.8 million, representing a 31.5% decrease compared to 2016.

 At the end of 2012, the distribution companies performed a depuration of their database, in which nearly 500,000 registered customers had no commercial activity while they were being billed in the system.
 In order to regularize this situation, these customers were excluded from the database, thus, impacting on the indicators such as level of technical and non-technical losses, collection on billed amounts and cash recovery index.
-Consequently, total losses in the electricity system reached 35.5% as of December 31, 2012, as compared to 32.9% for 2011.
+Consequently, total losses in the electricity system reached 33.1% as of December 31, 2013, as compared to 35.5% for 2012.

 The Dominican Republic continues to make progress in reforming the electricity sector.
-In 2014, fuel oil consumption by the electricity sector increased 4.8 percentage points (from 39.9% to 44.8% of the generating matrix) compared to 2013, mainly as a result of the commencement of operations of a large scale Heavy Fuel Oil ("HFO") power plant that uses Fuel Oil #6, and decreased by 1.2 percentage points during the five-year period beginning in 2010 to 2014 (from 46.0% to 44.8% of the generating matrix), primarily as a result of increased use of gas and coal as well as the increase during 2012 and 2013 in the availability of hydro-electric power and the first wind-powered generation facility.
+In 2014, fuel oil consumption by the electricity sector increased 4.8 percentage points (from 39.9% to 44.8% of the generating matrix) compared to 2013, mainly as a result of the commencement of operations of a large scale HFO power plant that uses Fuel Oil #6, and decreased by 1.2 percentage points during the five-year period beginning in 2010 to 2014 (from 46.0% to 44.8% of the generating matrix), primarily as a result of increased use of gas and coal as well as the increase during 2012 and 2013 in the availability of hydro-electric power and the first wind-powered generation facility.

-As of December 31, 2016, technical and non-technical losses in the electricity distribution network were 31.5%, as compared to 31.1% for 2015 and to 32.1% for 2014.
+As of December 31, 2017, technical and non-technical losses in the electricity distribution network were 29.9%, as compared to 31.5% for 2016, 31.1% for 2015 and to 32.1% for 2014.
 In order to further reduce these losses, the Republic has been conducting network rehabilitation projects, which have been funded by debt and equity investments from the World Bank, the IDB, OPEC and the OFID.
 See "Recent Developments-The Economy-The Electricity Sector."
-During the period from 2012 to 2016, the total investments from these institutions in these projects amounted to US\$151.4 million.
+During the period from 2013 to 2017, the total investments from these institutions in these projects amounted to US\$358.0 million.

-During 2016, total expenditures on electricity decreased 14.8% to US\$1,422.4 million as compared to 2015.
-During 2016, the average purchase price of electricity decreased by approximately 16.5% as compared to 2015, which resulted in savings of approximately US\$280.9 million.
-The decreased cost of electricity during 2016 was mainly driven by a 55.9% decrease in the international prices of fuel oil, 17.8% decrease in the price of coal and 31.5% decrease in the international price of liquefied natural gas, which are the principal fuels used in electricity generation in the Dominican Republic.
+During 2017, total expenditures on electricity increased in 10.9% to US\$1,595.1 million as compared to 2016.
+During 2017, the average purchase price of electricity increased by approximately 9.96% as compared to 2016.
+The increased cost of electricity during 2017 was mainly driven by the slight increases in international fuel oil prices in that year.

 For the period from 2012 to 2014, the ratio of distributable energy to energy purchased increased at an average of 2.68 percentage points.
 In 2015, the ratio increased by 0.9 percentage points as compared to 2014, reaching 65.9%.
 In 2016, the ratio increased by 0.6 percentage points as compared to 2015, reaching 66.5%.
-During 2016, the EDEs collected 96.0% of the monetary value of the total electricity they billed.
+During 2016, the EDEs collected 96.5% of the monetary value of the total electricity they billed.